yu-lab-vt/SynQuant/README.md

 # Welcome to SynQuant
-SynQuant is a Fiji plugin that automatically quantify synapses from fluorescence microscopy images.
+SynQuant is a Fiji plugin that automatically quantifies synapses from fluorescence microscopy images.
 [Try SynQuant Now!](#Getting-started)

 Any problem?
 SynQuant does not work on your data?
 Please open an issue.
 We are happy to help!